Colonial history of the United States: Louisiana

 French claims to French Louisiana stretched thousands of miles from modern Louisiana north to the largely unexplored Midwest, and west to the Rocky Mountains.
 It was generally divided into Upper and Lower Louisiana.
-This vast tract was first settled at Mobile and Biloxi around 1700, and continued to grow when 7,000 French immigrants founded New Orleans in 1718.
+This vast tract was first settled at Mobile and Biloxi around 1700, and continued to grow reaching 7,000 French immigrants.
+René-Robert Cavelier, Sieur de La Salle and Enrico Tonti founded New Orleans, and Enrico Tonti was governor of the Louisiana Territory for the next 20 years.
 Settlement proceeded very slowly; New Orleans became an important port as the gateway to the Mississippi River, but there was little other economic development because the city lacked a prosperous hinterland.

 In 1763, Louisiana was ceded to Spain around New Orleans and west of the Mississippi River.
 In the 1780s, the western border of the newly independent United States stretched to the Mississippi River.
 The United States reached an agreement with Spain for navigation rights on the river and was content to let the "feeble" colonial power stay in control of the area.
 The situation changed when Napoleon forced Spain to return Louisiana to France in 1802 and threatened to close the river to American vessels.
 Alarmed, the United States offered to buy New Orleans.

 Napoleon needed funds to wage another war with Great Britain, and he doubted that France could defend such a huge and distant territory.
 He therefore offered to sell all of Louisiana for $15 million.
 The United States completed the Louisiana Purchase in 1803, doubling the size of the nation.